You won’t believe these ‘Pulled Pork’ Tacos are vegan! Jackfruit replaces pulled pork seamlessly in these spicy tacos served with grilled pineapple.

 I soaked my jackfruit in cold water and rinsed it before cooking.
 You also have to cut away the hard part of the root before cooking.

-Once you rinse the jackfruit and cut off the tough centre, mix it with spices, honey, chipotle paste, pineapple juice and BBQ sauce and cook until the sauce is thickened and the fruit tender and easily shredded.
-And then spend a few minutes grilling pineapple rings – intense taste and so pretty!
-Then serve the lot of mini tortilla wraps and play guessing games with your friends and family when you tell them the recipe is vegan… Please also note me posting this recipe on a Monday by the skin of my teeth! 😉
+Once you rinse the jackfruit and cut off the tough centre, mix it with spices, honey, chipotle paste, pineapple juice and BBQ sauce.
+Cook until the sauce is thickened and the fruit tender and easily shredded.

 Vegan jackfruit ‘pulled pork’ tacos with grilled pineapple